 In 2002, a company called Clonaid claimed to have created the first human clone.
-Raelians, a religious sect which believes that human life has extraterrestrial origins, founded the company.
-Despite requests from the scientific community, Clonaid did not produce any evidence attesting to the claim.
+Raelians, a religious sect that believes that human life has extraterrestrial origins, founded the company.
+However, despite requests from the scientific community, Clonaid did not produce any evidence attesting to the claim.

 Both independent research groups and biotechnology firms practice animal cloning.
-Most companies keep their research data very private so the public doesn’t know much about the status of their projects.
+However, most companies keep their research data very private, so the public doesn’t know much about the status of their projects.
 Some prominent cloning firms are Nexia Biotechnologies, ProLinia, Athens GA, and Infigen.

 How are humans cloned?

 There are two ways to generate a clone — Artificial Embryo Twinning and Somatic Cell Nuclear Transfer.

 Artificial Embryo Twinning is a relatively low-tech method of creating a clone.
 This technique aims to replicate the natural process of the formation of twins.
 A very early embryo splits into two or more parts under an external influence.
 Each portion, upon implantation and growth in the womb, develops into a new individual.

 Scottish scientists pioneered Somatic Cell Nuclear Transfer in 1996.
 They were the first to use this method and created the famous sheep, Dolly.